fastify/under-pressure/README.md

 The default value for `maxEventLoopDelay`, `maxHeapUsedBytes`, `maxRssBytes` and `maxEventLoopUtilization` is `0`.
 If the value is `0` the check will not be performed.

-Since [`eventLoopUtilization`](https://nodejs.org/api/perf_hooks.html#perf_hooks_performance_eventlooputilization_utilization1_utilization2) is only available in Node version 14.0.0 and 12.19.0 the check will be disbaled in other versions.
+Since [`eventLoopUtilization`](https://nodejs.org/api/perf_hooks.html#perf_hooks_performance_eventlooputilization_utilization1_utilization2) is only available in Node version 14.0.0 and 12.19.0 the check will be disabled in other versions.

 Thanks to the encapsulation model of Fastify, you can selectively use this plugin in some subset of routes or even with different thresholds in different plugins.